|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 15, 1942

 Built by Consolidated.
 Constructors Number 279.
 U. S. Navy Bureau Number 08436 (unconfirmed).
 On September 9, 1941 delivered to Qantas Empire Airways (QEA) and registered in Australia as VH-AFL.

 On October 26, 1941 assigned to the Royal Australian Air Force (RAAF) to 11 Squadron with tail code J. No known nose art or nickname.

-On January 15, 1942 took off from Rabaul and landed at Kavieng Harbor off Kavieng to refuel prior to a bombing mission planned against the Japanese at Truk Lagoon.
+On January 15, 1942 took off from Simpson Harbor at Rabaul piloted by Squadron Leader Thomas Henry Davies and landed at Kavieng Harbor off Kavieng to refuel before a bombing mission against the Japanese at Truk Lagoon.
 After refueling near Nusu Island, this Catalina took off with Catlaina A24-13.
-While taking off, the wing bombs on this Catlina exploded when hit by a swell.
+During taking off, the wing bombs on this Catlina exploded when hit by a swell.
 The explosion killed the entire crew and causing the flying boat to immediately sink in deep water killing the entire crew.
 Afterwards, pilot Davies was mentioned in dispatches.

 Above, Catalina A24-13 piloted by Lt.
 Hutchinson, a pilot on loan from the U. S. Navy, witnessed the accident and immediately landed nearby and attempted to rescue any survivors.
 However, the aircraft sank in deep water and no survivors were found.